Emmanuel Macron: Second round of the presidential election

-Macron qualified for the run-off against National Front candidate Marine Le Pen on 23 April 2017, after coming first place in the vote count.
-Following the announcement of his qualification, François Fillon and Benoît Hamon expressed support for Macron.
-President François Hollande also endorsed Macron.
-Many foreign politicians voiced support for Macron in his bid against right-wing populist candidate Marine Le Pen, including European Commission President Jean-Claude Juncker, German Chancellor Angela Merkel, and former US President Barack Obama.
+Many foreign politicians supported Macron in his bid against right-wing populist candidate Marine Le Pen, including European Commission President Jean-Claude Juncker, German Chancellor Angela Merkel, and former US President Barack Obama.

 A debate was arranged between Macron and Le Pen on 3 May 2017.
-The debate lasted for 2 hours and Macron was considered the winner according to opinion polls.
+The debate lasted for two hours and opinion polls showed that he was perceived to have won.

 In March 2017, Macron's digital campaign manager, Mounir Mahjoubi, told Britain's Sky News that Russia is behind "high level attacks" on Macron, and said that its state media are "the first source of false information".
 He said: "We are accusing RT (formerly known as Russia Today) and Sputnik News (of being) the first source of false information shared about our candidate ...".

 Two days before the French presidential election on 7 May, it was reported that nine gigabytes of Macron's campaign emails had been anonymously posted to Pastebin, a document-sharing site.
-These documents were then spread onto the imageboard 4chan which led to the hashtag "#macronleaks" trending on Twitter.
-In a statement on the same evening, Macron's political movement, En Marche, said: "The En Marche movement has been the victim of a massive and coordinated hack this evening which has given rise to the diffusion on social media of various internal information".
-Macron's campaign had been presented a report before in March 2017 by the Japanese cyber security firm Trend Micro detailing how En Marche had been the target of phishing attacks.
-Trend Micro said that the group conducting these attacks was the Russian hacking group Fancy Bear that was also accused of hacking the Democratic National Committee on 22 July 2016.
-These same emails were verified and released in July 2017 by WikiLeaks.
-This was following Le Pen accusing Macron of tax avoidance.
+These documents were then spread onto the imageboard 4chan, which led to the hashtag "#macronleaks" trending on Twitter.
+In a statement the same evening, Macron's political movement, En Marche, said: "The En Marche movement has been the victim of a massive and coordinated hack this evening which has given rise to the diffusion on social media of various internal information".
+Macron's campaign had previously been presented a report in March 2017 by the Japanese cyber security firm Trend Micro detailing how En Marche had been the target of phishing attacks.
+Trend Micro said that the group conducting these attacks was the Russian hacking group Fancy Bear, also accused of hacking the Democratic National Committee on 22 July 2016.
+21,075 verified emails and another 50,773 emails it could not verify were released in July 2017 by WikiLeaks.
+This followed Le Pen accusing Macron of tax avoidance.

-On 7 May 2017, Macron was elected President of France with 66.1% of the vote compared to Marine Le Pen's 33.9%.
-The election had record abstention at 25.4% and 8% of ballots being blank or spoilt.
+On 7 May 2017, Macron was elected President of France with 66.1% of the vote to Marine Le Pen's 33.9%.
+The election had record abstention at 25.4%, and 8% of ballots were blank or spoiled.
 Macron resigned from his role as president of En Marche and Catherine Barbaroux became interim leader.